-DETAILS: You've been playing school stud Matty for a whole season now—you must be experiencing an uptick in attention from young girls.
+DETAILS: You've been playing school stud Matty for a whole season now— must be experiencing an uptick in attention from young girls.

 Beau Mirchoff: It's been really cool.
 I didn't think anyone would recognize me.
 It's gratifying because I've been on the other end of things, where people actively hated what I was doing and shunned me.
 I don't want to say what that project was, but getting turned down at Applebees on Tuesday night was not fun.